peter88213/yw2xtg/docs/usage.md

 ### About XTG

 The XTG file format uses the *XPress Tags* language, the knowledge of which is assumed.
-There is a comprehensive [online documentation](https://www.quark.com/documentation/quarkxpress/2019/english/A%20Guide%20to%20XPress%20Tags%202019/) for this.
+You can download the manual *A Guide to XPress Tags* for your program version from the *Quark* web site.

 ### yWriter text markup